zongxz/BAA/README.md

 *   **Single-cell Transcriptomic Data**: Used for cell-type specificity analysis.

 *Note: Due to data access restrictions, raw data cannot be shared in this repository.
 Access to UK Biobank data is managed through the UK Biobank Access Management System.*

-## Repository Structure & Scripts
-The scripts are organized to reproduce the major steps of the analysis pipeline: